How to make a new release of scikit-nano¶

 This step tells PyPI about the release and uploads a source tarball.
 This should only be done with final (non-release-candidate) releases, since doing so will hide any available stable releases.

-You may need to set up your pypirc
+You may need to set up your pypirc file as described in the

 distutils register command documentation.